akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 ### Create the structure in the Asset Manager

 Once you have a better idea of the modelization of your asset families, you can create them.
-You create them via PIM UI or its API.
-If you want to do this via API, we advise you to use a script using the API.
+You can either do this creation in the PIM, or you can use a script leveraging our API.
 You can find an example of this script in our [DAM connector skeleton](introduction.html#the-skeleton).

 To create an asset family with its attributes and its product link rules, you'll need to follow those steps:
 1. Create your asset family with its code and labels.